You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.

 Eating most of your calories later in the day won’t put the brakes on fat loss, as was once believed .
 Nor does eating little and often speed up your metabolism, increase fat burning, suppress your appetite or help you lose weight more quickly [2, 3, 4].

-In and of itself, eating one meal a day isn’t bad for you.
+In and of itself, eating a one meal a day diet isn’t bad for you.
 It’s not going to make you fat, shut down your metabolism or wreck your hormones.

 However, there are some downsides to consider.

-For one, not eating all day can leave you feeling like crap.
+For one, eating one meal a day can leave you feeling like crap.
 I can usually make it through until the early afternoon without eating.
 After that, I start to get hungry, tired and irritable.
-For me, the idea of fasting until the evening isn’t a pleasant one.
+For me, the idea of the OMAD diet isn’t a pleasant one.

 Of course, this isn’t going to be the case for everyone.
-Google around, and you’ll find plenty of people who have successfully lost weight by fasting all day and eating one big meal at night.
+Google around, and you’ll find plenty of people who have successfully lost weight on the OMAD diet.
 It can be done.

 You don’t need to cut down to one meal a day to get the benefits of fasting.
 Studies show that simply limiting the period of time in which you consume food can have very similar benefits.